KristopherGit/Module-11-Challenge/README.md

 <p align= "center" width="175">
     <img width= "50%" src="MercadoLibre_Hour_of_Day.png">
 </p>
 <i>Figure 4.
 Hour of the day vs day of the week search traffic volume appears to indicate that Monday/Tuesday around 23:00hr-01:00hr are the busiest.
-However, when taking into consideration & converting the Seattle, WA based nomial UTC timestamp, this translates to an hourly shift around 9pm local Uruguay, Montevideo time (9pm local GMT-3 time, Monday).
+However, when taking into consideration & converting the Seattle, WA based nominal UTC timestamp, this translates to an hourly shift around 9pm local Uruguay, Montevideo time (9pm local GMT-3 time, Monday).
 This makes more sense as customers/consumers are more likely to be shopping in the later hours of the evening on Monday, followed by Tuesday night.
 See below for a more detailed explanation on the local time shift rationale.</i>

 <br>